-This will help you determine which messages you want to get across - and which questions you want to answer - on your digital channels this year.
+This will help you determine which messages you want to get across - and which questions you want to answer - on your digital channels.

 Another way to get to the bottom of your customers' thoughts and questions: If you have any post-purchase surveys in place, this is the time to check those results.

 Gather data about your competitors.
-Check what they have been up to in 2019.
+Check what they have been up to lately.

 Think about what differentiates your products or services from your competitors' - and work that into your digital communication!

-Before you deep-dive into digital marketing, ask yourself what your general business goals for 2020 are.
+Before you deep-dive into digital marketing, ask yourself what your general marketing goals are.
 You will need to have those down in black and white before you decide what your strategy for digital is going to be.